tiby312/broccoli-project/README.md

 The base data structure is a hybrid between a [KD Tree](https://en.wikipedia.org/wiki/K-d_tree) and [Sweep and Prune](https://en.wikipedia.org/wiki/Sweep_and_prune).

 Checkout it out on [github](https://github.com/tiby312/broccoli) and on [crates.io](https://crates.io/crates/broccoli).
+Documentation at [docs.rs](https://docs.rs/broccoli).

 ### Inner projects

-The `demo` inner project is meant to show case the use of these algorithms.
+The `demo` inner project show cases the use of these algorithms.
-The report inner project generates benches used in the [broccoli book](https://tiby312.github.io/broccoli_report).
+The `report` inner project generates benches used in the [broccoli book](https://tiby312.github.io/broccoli_report).

 ### Screenshot